What is Moving Insurance?

 Do I need moving insurance?

-You’ve made it to your new home, and you’re sitting on the front porch waiting for the movers to show up.
-Only, when they do, your boxes are soaking wet because the truck had a hole in its roof and drove straight through a rainstorm.
+Like most things, the answer to this question lies within your level of comfort with risk.
+Let’s say, for example, that you’ve made it to your new home, and you’re sitting on the front porch waiting for the movers to arrive.
+When they do, your boxes are soaking wet because the truck had a hole in its roof and drove straight through a rainstorm.
 Or, maybe your favorite dishes arrive in shambles.
-Either way, realizing you have to replace your stuff takes the wind right out of your sails.
+Either way, realizing you have to replace your belongings comes as a hard blow.

 Released value coverage:

-This coverage is free of charge, and forces movers to reimburse you for a percentage of your belongings if they are damaged or lost.
-However, the moving company is only liable for 60 cents per pound.
-So, if your fancy tablet that costs $1,100 but only weighs 2 pounds gets ruined, you’ll only receive $1.20 for it.
+Released value coverage is free and requires movers to reimburse you for a percentage of your belongings if they are damaged or lost.
+While this is the most economical choice, the moving company is only liable for 60 cents per pound.
+So, if your fancy laptop that costs $1,100 but only weighs 3 pounds gets ruined, you’ll only receive $1.80 for it.
 Not a great deal.

 Full value protection:

-This type of coverage must be offered by interstate movers, and it often costs extra to obtain.
+Full value protection must be offered by interstate movers, and it often costs extra.
 It ensures that, if your item is ruined in transit, the company must refund you based on the current value of the property.
-This is better than released value, but you may not get a figure that you deem fair, depending on how the company determines the current value.
+This is better than the released value, but you may not get a figure that you deem fair, depending on how the company determines the current value.

 Homeowners and renters insurance: